lucassha/DevOps-Student-Roadmap/Blogs/Blog1.md

 Phoenix Project does an excellent job at driving home how to think critically about the business and IT’s role within it.
 You won’t learn about a single tool in this book, and that’s really the point of it.
-Think about the purpose of DevOps and not just the fat salary that sometimes comes along with it.
+Think about the purpose of DevOps and not just the fat salary that sometimes comes along with it by learning a metric shit ton of tools.

 <hr>